florianmainguy/theodinproject/ruby/serialization-and-working-with-files/hangman/README.md

-# Hangman game in ruby
+## Hangman game in ruby

+Word randomly selected in a file acting as a dictionary.